deaddiesel/Guide/README.md

 ## Supported Versions

 * **Minecraft 1.20.1 (Forge)** – mod version **1.4.1+**, stable
-* **Minecraft 1.21.1 (NeoForge)** – mod version **1.2.1-NeoForge+**, active development
+* **Minecraft 1.21.1 (NeoForge)** – mod version **1.2.1+**, stable

 Both branches share the same feature set, including the multimedia system, Markdown rendering, and multiblock projection.
-The NeoForge version is being actively updated to reach full feature parity with Forge 1.4.1.
+The NeoForge version is fully on par with Forge 1.4.1.

 ## Setting up a Workspace / Compiling from Source